A few months ago, my boyfriend returned home from a night out with the guys all excited about a new discovery: the Squatty Potty.

 Okay, so maybe I shouldn’t have been surprised—nothing’s sacred on social media, after all—but I wasn’t expecting to see quite so many joyful toilet selfies and artfully arranged flat-lays featuring the Squatty Potty front and center.
 What, exactly, about this $25 hunk of plastic (it now also comes in stylish natural wood, teak and bamboo) has sparked such ardor, to the extent that it’s now totally acceptable to tell the world how awesome your bowel movements are?

-For starters, Squatty Potty’s (ahem) cheeky approach to branding has a lot to do with it.
+Squatty Potty’s (ahem) cheeky approach to branding has also helped toilet squatting stools join the cultural lexicon.
 The company first garnered attention when Utah-based founders Judy and Bobby Edwards (a mother-son duo) appeared on Shark Tank in 2014—a feat that scored them $1 million in orders in the two days after their episode aired.
 But it didn’t truly go viral until a year later, when the now-famous online video titled “This Unicorn Changed the Way I Poop” was unleashed upon the world (check it out below).

 “Squatty Potty’s amazing, rainbow ice cream-pooping unicorn video is actually the best thing on the internet, in my opinion,” raves Telpner.
 (She’s not the only one who thinks so—it’s been viewed more than 25 million times.)
 “When they sent me my first Squatty Potty, it came with a newsletter called The Deuce—bathroom reading full of articles on bowel health.
 They’ve made it okay, even cute, to talk about how we’re going about our daily business.”